Your history puts you at a higher-than-normal reproductive immunology risk

 What you need to do:

-You need to ask your primary care doctor to test you for autoimmune conditions or you may visit our office and have a complete workup with us to elucidate and explain all your pathologies.
-Once you have the workup completed, we can help you in our office or advise your primary doctor on how to treat you during your next attempt at pregnancy.
+It would be best if you asked your primary care doctor to test you for autoimmune conditions, or you may visit our office and have a complete workup with us to elucidate and explain all your pathologies.
+Once the workup is completed, we can help you in our office or advise your primary doctor on how to treat you during your next attempt at pregnancy.
 We use a combination of high-quality supplements and prescription medicines tailored to each patient’s unique needs based on the pathologies we identified.
 Such customized protocols increase the success rate to 80%.